universitytheater/utheater.github.io/_shows/2022/spring/scientific-method.md

     role: Production Manager
   - name: Henry Kerrey
     role: Stage Manager
+    bio: "is a second year Creative Writing and TAPS major.
+He has previously worked on the Winter 2022 Theater[24] Festival (Writer) and is an active member of Pint Sized Plays (Actor/Director).
+He currently is working on multiple student projects both in theater and film."
   - name: Faustina Yick
     role: Dramaturg
   - name: Kosuke Takaira